Last Updated on December 12, 2022 by rudyooms

 I really didn’t know the fact that the Windows Store API Service was responsible for making sure your device is successfully upgraded to Windows Enterprise when using the subscription activation.
 I guess I totally missed that one in my “Escape from Windows pro blog”!

-When the store is responsible for the upgrade, it would explain when there are authentication issues as last week and even when you somehow succeeded to enroll a device with Autopilot you could still end up with subscription activation issues!
+When the store is responsible for the upgrade, it would explain when there are authentication issues as last week, and even when you succeeded in enrolling a device with Autopilot you could still end up with subscription activation issues!

 5.2 The second lesson I learned

-When you have configured a Conditional Access policy to require all devices to be compliant before they could access “All Cloud Apps” you could run into some activation issues
+When you have configured a Conditional Access policy to require all devices to be compliant before they can access “All Cloud Apps” you could run into some activation issues

-Because your device NEEDS to be compliant before the device could successfully be upgraded to Windows Enterprise.
-When you have read the blog I am constantly mentioning, you know that with the Bitlocker CSP option your device will only be compliant after rebooting it!
+Your device needs to be compliant before it can successfully be upgraded to Windows Enterprise.
+If you have read the blog I am constantly mentioning, you know that with the Bitlocker CSP option, your device will only be compliant after rebooting it!

-This would also mean that the device also could have issues upgrading to Enterprise at first login and you probably need to perform a second reboot to upgrade the device to Window Enterprise
+This would also mean that the device could have issues upgrading to Enterprise at first login and you probably need to perform a second reboot to upgrade the device to Windows Enterprise

-As mentioned below in the Microsoft Store Blog, We could exclude the Universal Store API to make sure the device gets upgraded to Enterprise
+As mentioned below in the Microsoft Store Blog, We could exclude the Universal Store API (nowadays called the Windows Store for Business) to make sure the device gets upgraded to Enterprise

-Please Note: This AppID exclusion isn’t a part of the Conditional Access Templates even while Microsoft is finally decided to add this to their docs
+Please Note: This AppID exclusion isn’t a part of the Conditional Access Templates even while Microsoft has finally decided to add this to their docs.

-So I guess we need to beware of this
+So, I guess we need to be aware of this

 Conclusion: